All Episodes

 And, you know, obviously everybody on the Hannity team here has been amazing.

-Um, but then it's uh John Solomon and Byron York and look at Greg Jarrett's best selling book, The Russia Hoax, the illicit scheme to uh clear Hillary Clinton and frame Donald Trump, you know, is a reason it went number one.
+And look at Greg Jarrett's best-selling book, The Russia Hoax, The Illicit Scheme to clear Hillary Clinton and frame Donald Trump, you know, is a reason it went number one.

-Uh Sarah Carter, David Schoen, Jay Secular, Rudy Giuliani, Kim Strassel of the Journal, Sidney Powell, Andy McCarthy, you know, Victor Davis Hanson, Dan Bongino, DC McAllister, Rush, Mark Levin, Molly Hemingway, Monica Crowley, Meadows, Jordan, Jeff Lord, Kerry Pickett, Luke Rosiak, Peter Schweitzer, um, and Lindsay Graham.
+Sarah Carter, David Schoen, Jay Seculo, Rudy Giuliani, Kim Strossel of the Journal, Sidney Powell, Andy McCarthy, Victor Davis Hansen, Dan Bongino, D.C.
+McAllister, Rush, Mark Levin, Molly Hemingway, Monica Crowley, Meadows, Jordan, Jeff Lord, Kerry Pickett, Luke Roziak, Peter Schweitzer, and Lindsey Graham.

-I mean, he did a good job as well, and and we'll now take this to the next step in the Senate.
+I mean, he did a good job as well, and will now take this to the next step in the Senate.

-And the author of that number one bestseller, uh, the Russia hoax, Greg Jarrett is with us.
+And the author of that number one bestseller, The Russia Hoax, Greg Jarrett is with us.

-Also David Schoen, who's been incredibly insightful and brilliant and and sends incredibly insightful notes behind the scenes that helped daily, uh, criminal defense civil liberties attorney.
+Also, David Schoen, who's been incredibly insightful and brilliant and sends incredibly insightful notes behind the scenes that helped daily, criminal defense civil liberties attorney.

-You know, I I said on the air, guys, I you know, everyone wanted me to spike the football yesterday.
+You know, I said on the air, guys, everyone wanted me to spike the football yesterday.

-You know, it's gonna take a long time for credibility and integrity, not just in our institutions that we used to revere, like the Department of Justice and the FBI, but in the media at large.
+You know, it's going to take a long time for credibility and integrity, not just in our institutions that we used to revere, like the Department of Justice and the FBI, but in the media at large.

 The media suspended any sense or semblance of fairness.